krotesq/.github/profile/README.md

 ## Krotesq

-Krotesq is a Germany-based company specializing in web design, web apps, and hosting services.
-We deliver creative and functional solutions tailored to your needs.
-Additionally, we contribute to the tech community by developing open-source software (OSS).
-Made in Germany, with a focus on quality and innovation.
+Krotesq is a Germany-based company specializing in web design, web apps and hosting.
+We create tailored digital solutions that combine innovation, functionality, and style.
+Beyond client services, we actively contribute to the tech community by developing open-source software (OSS).
+Digital excellence, made in Germany.

 ### Contact us
 - Web: [krotesq.com](https://krotesq.com)